mkinach/cheatsheets/git-cheatsheet.md

 Ignoring files and subdirectories
 ```
 echo *.dat >> .gitignore
 echo results/ >> .gitignore      # ignore an entire directory
 echo !final.dat >> .gitignore    # except final.dat
 git add -f <file>                # override .gitignore to explicitly include a file
 git rm --cached <file>           # untrack (but do not delete) a file previously added or committed
 git status --ignored             # list files which are untracked or ignored
+git ls-tree -r HEAD --name-only  # list all files being tracked on current branch
 ```

 Connect to remote repository for the first time